 You may find it easier to view and evaluate the data in your CSV file in a spreadsheet format.
 That’s totally okay because spreadsheets do tend to make things easier to read and comprehend.

-For Microsoft Excel: you’ll right-click the CSV file and select ‘Open with Excel’.
+For Microsoft Excel, you’ll right-click the CSV file and select “Open with Excel”.

 For Google Sheets, you’ll simply upload the file to your cloud, and the content will be displayed in a spreadsheet format.

-How to import a CSV file
+How to import a CSV file into an application

 Why would you use this?
-Well, if you’re an accountant, law firm, HR office, insurance company, manufacturer, to name a few, you probably use spreadsheets to keep track of all that data.
+Well, if you’re an accountant, law firm, HR office, insurance company, or manufacturer, to name a few, you probably use spreadsheets to keep track of all your data.
 Contact information or budgets, to name two examples, could be managed much easier if you convert the Excel file to a CSV file for transfer purposes.
 Your information and data will remain safe and secure without fail.

 eFileCabinet can help you figure out the ins and outs of CSV files, assisting with a safe transfer from person to person, as well as assisting with organization and storage.
 To find out more, fill out the form below for a free demo.